nginxinc/nginx-gateway-fabric/README.md

 ## Support

-NGINX Kubernetes Gateway is not covered by any support contract.
+NGINX Gateway Fabric is not covered by any support contract.